-Game design’s popularity has exploded as everyone realized that games aren’t going anywhere.
-This billion dollar industry is here to stay.
+The popularity of game design has exploded as everyone realized that games aren’t going anywhere.
+This billion-dollar industry is here to stay.

 This wealth doesn’t mean continually explosive job growth in the industry, but the growth is on par with the nation’s average.

 The number of colleges and universities catering to this job field is growing continuously.
 Higher education programs are being created left and right at schools all over the United States.

 This means you have plenty of choices when it comes to going to schools for game design.
 It also means the competition is growing too.

 There are some things you can do that will set you apart from your peers.
 Putting time into game design is one way to separate yourself from the pack.

 Reading about the industry, writing about the industry, and entrenching yourself in all the game design goings-on could give you a good edge.